InnSenTec: measuring temperatures over a large area

 Flexible and ultra thin

-The flexible ultrathin film on which the microelectronics are printed can be used in various applications.
+The flexible thin film on which the microelectronics are printed can be used in various applications.
 Measuring the temperature at different points on the body of a patient in a hospital bed and incorporating sensors in athletes’ clothing are two obvious examples.

 Electric vehicle batteries consist of several thousand components, all of which can be monitored at cell level with this technology.
 A similar application could conceivably be built into laptops to detect overheating at an early stage.
 The technology also offers a solution in industrial processes where temperature is a crucial factor.